 Students should carry a student ID and be able to present it when requested by any staff member.
 Having a picture taken for the yearbook ensures your ID is made.
-Students who do not have yearbook pictures taken will be charged for an ID.
-There is also a charge for a replacement ID.
+Student IDs will be distributed approximately three (3) weeks after school pictures are taken.
+Students are permitted to save a picture of their ID on their phone.
+This will be an acceptable means to provide staff with identification.
+There is a \$10 charge for a replacement ID.